RedAngel121/NytePack/README.md

   - Initial layout will be one raw chunk of ore in a furnace makes a nugget
   - 1 raw chunk in create mixer with water makes 1-3 nuggets
   - 1 raw chunk in a grind mill makes 1-2 crushed ore, smelted for 2 nuggets each or washed for 3-5 nuggets
-  - the entire Ore Block can double or triple this input/output
+  - the actual Ore Block can double or triple this input/output
   - More complex ore processing will yield better results
   - Mekanism is a good example of this
 - [ ] Gateways to Eternity
   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
   - Find out what rewards should be allowed
 - [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
+- The Undergarden
+  - [ ] Ore Gen Adaptation
+  - [ ] Silent Gear Integration
+  - [x] Scaling Health Integration
+  - [x] Stargate Integration

-# Ongoing Changers
+# Ongoing Changes
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min
 - Add loot tabes from other mods for lightmans to insert coins into